 Distillation of flammable and combustible solvents is dangerous due to the presence of heat and flammable vapors.
 At the completion of vacuum distillations, backfill the apparatus with inert gas.
-Stills in use should be always attended to and should have an automatic high-temperature shutoff.
+Stills in use should be attended at all times and should have an automatic high-temperature shutoff.